AsgherAli/CV/README.md

 ## 📌 On The Side

 **Founder** | [XctiveAI](https://www.xctiveAI.com) _(Jan 2023 - Present)_<br>
-A startup dedicated to creating innovative trading and investing tools to help investors make smarter decisions..
+A startup dedicated to creating innovative trading and investing tools to help investors make smarter decisions.

 **Co-Founded** | [E-learning Evolve](https://elearningevolve.com/) _(Jan 2020 - Present)_ <br>
 A start-up dedicated to improving the E-Learning experience.
 And education in general.